-Semester One: Local Scale
+Semester One: Local Perspective

 In the first semester the focus is the city scale and the concept of Sustainable Urban Recycling.
 This set of courses serves as an introduction to the concepts of urban structure and the possibilities for the reuse of urban forms.

-Semester Two: Regional Scale
+Semester Two: Regional Perspective

 In the second semester, students are asked to shift their focus to the regional scale and importance of Sustainable Urban Landscape.
 In this semester students are expected to investigate critical issues in regional urban planning and are challenged to consider the ecological aspects of the site's landscape.

-Semester Three: Global Scale
+Semester Three: Global Perspective

 The third semester sets out an ambition for students to work between an understanding of the global dynamics shaping urban development and the unique features of a specific local place.
 Throughout the course Sustainable Urban Dynamics, the students are asked to investigate the design site's context through mapping exercises, analytical drawings, research on urban processes, and an evaluation of current best practices.